SSIIRRPP/react-animation-stepper/README.md

 ##### You can find more information about its properties at [Step config's props](#steps-config) section.

-##### You can also pass an Object with multiple configurations if you need to define diferent configurations for the components.
-Use the component's identifier as the key for each config value, like this:
+##### <div id="multi-config"> You can also pass an Object with multiple configurations if you need to define diferent configurations for the components.
+Use the component's identifier as the key for each config value, like this</div>:

 #